 Lola Rykiel always stands out.
 Aside from her boundless energy and lively personality, you can’t help but notice her amazing jewelry and great eye.
 Here, the she shares a few of her favorite pieces and the best advice she got from her mother.

+Do you remember the first piece of jewelry you bought/received?
 It was a little diamond necklace from Tiffany that my grandmother Joan Burstein gave me for my birthday when I was 8 or 9 years old.

+What jewelry is part of your “daily uniform”, the piece you can’t leave the house without?
 A vintage Art deco diamond ring my mother bought me in Jaipur for my 21st birthday.
 If I only have to wear one thing, it would be this.
 I think it is simple, but interesting and I feel uncomfortable taking it off.

+If you could buy any piece of contemporary jewelry, what would it be?
 A DeGrisogono ring I spotted with pink tourmalines, emeralds and diamonds.
 It is super big and intense!
 I love colorful stones and statement pieces, plus it would look so beautiful with a summer tan.

+What is your most sentimental piece of jewelry and tell us the story behind it?
 My Marie-Helene de Taillac rings.
 My mother and grandmothers have been wearing them also for as long as I can remember.
 It’s a really special thing in my family.
 Her stones are so simple and beautiful and her style is timeless but still eccentric!

+Who is your jewelry style “crush”?
 I have a lot—and I go through phases too!
 I adore Sara Beltran, Aurélie Biderman and Natasha Collis.
 All young talented women who have such different aesthetics and great visions.

+What is the best piece of advice your mother gave you?
 To be more careful.
 When I was 6 years old and secretly trying on her jewelry, I lost her engagement ring.
 I think she is still mad.